 In a report published by the NGO Equileap in April 2017, bioMérieux was ranked 7th among French companies promoting gender equality and 39th among the Top 200 international companies included in this global ranking.
 The ranking measures companies’ progress in 4 categories:

 Quality of life in the workplace is a major focus of bioMérieux’s human resources policy.
 In 2015, a Work-Life Balance program was introduced in France to improve the balance between employees’ professional and personal lives.
-The program continued in 2016 and was expanded to cover additional countries in the EMEA region.
+The program was extanded to cover additional countries in the EMEA region in 2016.
 The implementation of a teleworking policy met with remarkable success.
-In France, for example, 10% of employees with a permanent contract worked from home in 2016.
-Of these, 90% were executives and 62% were women.

 Workplace health and safety

-bioMérieux teams are targeting a 30% reduction in the rate of occupational accidents by 2020.
-The 2015 rate of 2.1 should be reduced to 1.6, which is especially low for the industrial sector internationally.
+bioMérieux teams are targeting a reduction in the rate of occupational accidents by 2020 to reach a rate of 1.6 or less, which is especially low for the industrial sector internationally.
 The Health, Safety and Environmental policy, initially developed for production facilities, has gradually been expanded to include commercial subsidiaries as well.